RasaHQ/rasa/docs/core/knowledge-bases.rst

    :local:

-Using knowledge base actions you are able to handle the following kind of dialogues:
+Knowledge base actions enable you to handle the following kind of dialogues:

 .. image:: ../_static/images/knowledge-base-example.png